×

 These panels are relatively inexpensive, but getting hundreds will add up!
 Creating a little booth and covering the interior of that with diffusers to prevent the most unpleasant reflections is the perfect solution.

 The foam panels on the walls behind the speakers in the listening environment are probably a bit overkill.
-It is much better to place the speakers further away from the wall (there will be recommendations in the instruction manual for your speakers) and forgo that sort of diffusion behind the speakers.
 It would make more sense to have the diffusion panels on the wall opposite the speakers, behind the listener, to reduce reflections from there.
 The reason to move the speakers away from the wall is similar to the motivation to record further away from the microphone—the boundary effect

 Move the speakers away from the wall and put the diffusion behind your head.